jamesprawdz/kubernetes-hello-world/README.md

-# Basic Kubernetes Project
+# Kubernetes Playground

 ## Introduction

-Welcome to my Basic Kubernetes Project!
+Welcome to my Kubernetes Playground !
 This project is designed to provide a hands-on experience with Kubernetes, using Minikube as a local environment.
 It covers essential Kubernetes concepts such as multiple namespaces, network policies, Role-Based Access Control (RBAC), liveness and readiness probes, and includes a restricted account configuration for best practices.

 ## Project Structure